 The Department of Statistics at UNSW is one of the most dynamic in Australia.
 It provides expertise in a wide range of activities, including research, teaching, consulting and the organisation of technical workshops.

 The research areas of the Department comprise Bayesian and Monte Carlo Methods; Biostatistics and Ecology; Finance and Risk Analysis; Nonparametric Statistics; and Stochastic Analysis.
 Research undertaken by staff members has resulted in an extensive publication record.

 Taught undergraduate degrees and a range of Masters courses are available, some with scholarship support, designed to take advantage of the demands of the modern statistical workplace.
-We have a Statistics Walk-In Consultation Service which aims to support undergraduate students in some of our most popular Statistics courses.
+We have a Statistics Walk-In Consultation Service (currently suspended due to COVID-19) which aims to support undergraduate students in some of our most popular Statistics courses.

 The Department of Statistics at UNSW is a world-class centre of teaching and research, with a vibrant history dating back to the inception of the University.